dell/csi-unity/README.md

     **Note**: Verify unity system for volume to be attached to the Host where the nginx container is running

 4. **Create Snapshot**
     The following procedure will create a snapshot of the volume in the container using VolumeSnapshot objects defined in snap.yaml.
     The following are the contents of snap.yaml.

     *snap.yaml*

     ```
-    apiVersion: snapshot.storage.k8s.io/v1alpha1
+    apiVersion: snapshot.storage.k8s.io/v1beta1
     kind: VolumeSnapshot
     metadata:
       name: testvolclaim1-snap1
+      namespace: default
     spec:
-        snapshotClassName: unity-snapclass
+      volumeSnapshotClassName: unity-snapclass
       source:
-            name: testvolclaim1
+        persistentVolumeClaimName: testvolclaim1
-            kind: PersistentVolumeClaim
     ```

     Execute the following command to create snapshot